ohenley/Parasail-for-the-Impatient/README.md

 ## To whom?
 Awww you can skip this section...

 - You like to test drive everything right away?
 - You just got some headlines about ParaSail and ...
-OMG, I need to try it Right-F....-Now!
+OMG, I need to try it Right-Now!
 - Reference manuals gives you restless legs syndrome?
 - You are not afraid to have your hands dirty?
 - More often than not you like brain dead instructions